crh225/ARMServicePortal/.mcp/arm-portal.workflows.md

 ### Recovery Procedures

+Assistive analysis of failures is permitted in a read-only capacity.

+**Plan failure**
-**Plan failure**: Fix configuration in Git, push new commit, re-run workflow.
+Fix configuration in Git, push new commit, re-run workflow.

+**Apply failure**
-**Apply failure**: Investigate error, fix configuration or Azure quota, re-run workflow.
+Investigate error, fix configuration or Azure quota, re-run workflow.
 Terraform resumes from partial state.

+**State corruption**
-**State corruption**: Restore from backup in blob storage.
+Restore from backup in blob storage using a controlled, manual procedure.
 Re-import resources if necessary.

+**Stuck PR**
-**Stuck PR**: Close PR, create new provisioning request.
-Orphaned branches can be cleaned up.
+Close PR and create a new provisioning request.
+Orphaned branches may be cleaned up.

+**Notification pipeline failure**
-**Notification pipeline failure**: Jobs complete successfully; status updates are eventually consistent once pipeline recovers.
+Jobs complete successfully; status updates are eventually consistent once the pipeline recovers.

 All recovery actions flow through Git.
 No out-of-band fixes are permitted.